fredc0088/Intelligent_Documents_Organiser_Platform/README.md

 jre 8

-javaFX (it's included with Oracle JDK, if OpenJDK is being used please find alternatives such as OpenJFX)
+javaFX (it's included with Oracle JDK, if OpenJDK is being used please find alternatives such as OpenJFX, see below)

 For building: sbt 1.0+

+### OpenFX
+Usually javafx comes shipped together with Oracle jre/jdk.
+However, that may not be the case for some distribution of the OpenJDK.
+In that case the suggestion is to try [OpenFX](https://openjfx.io/openjfx-docs/#install-javafx).
+After installing it following the instruction, include it in the sbt classpath, or move the jar specifically into a `lib` folder in the root of the project.

 ## Build